yggdrasilradio/rpilights/README.md

 The "snow" animation vertically scrolls the graphic data in the file images/snow.gif.rgb.

-The "hearts" animation horizontally scrolls the graphic data in the file images/hearts.gif.rgb.
+The "valentines" animation horizontally scrolls the graphic data in the file images/valentines.gif.rgb.

-The hearts.gif.rgb and snow.gif.rgb files are generated from the script gif2rgb via the commands:
+The valentines.gif.rgb and snow.gif.rgb files are generated from the script gif2rgb (requires installation of ImageMagick) via the commands:

-	gif2rgb hearts.gif
 	gif2rgb snow.gif
+	gif2rgb valentines.gif

 Make your own files with the dimensions of your display, as the existing data probably doesn't match those dimensions.